jboynyc/textnets/docs/tutorial.rst

    import sqlite3

-   with sqlite3.connect('documents.db') as conn:
+   with sqlite3.connect("documents.db") as conn:
-       articles = Corpus.from_sql('SELECT title, text FROM articles', conn)
+       articles = tn.Corpus.from_sql("SELECT title, text FROM articles", conn)

 As before, you do can specify a ``doc_col`` to specify which column contains your texts.
 You can also specify a ``label_col`` containing document labels.
 By